An award-winning destination, the Azores is now considered one of the world’s best places for sustainable tourism.

 The arid landscape of the Capelinhos volcanic complex is one of Faial’s main attractions.
 From the top of the lighthouse, you can take amazing photos.
 But the adjacent Capelinhos Volcano Interpretation Centre located underground is actually the starting point to learn about the volcanic eruptions of 1957-58, the transformation of the landscape, and the geology of the Azores.
 The centre uses interesting multimedia exhibitions and 3D films.

 4. Pico Mountain

 At 2,351 metres (7,713 feet), Pico is Portugal’s highest mountain.
-Climbing to the top can be physically challenging, but you don’t need a guide.
-Some people use guides because of their added knowledge of the terrain.
+Climbing to the top can be physically challenging.
+Some people use guides because of their added knowledge of the terrain, but you can climb on your own.
 You do need adequate footwear though.
 Also, wear layers as the weather changes abruptly at different points of the climb.
 Of course, take food and water too.

 The hike is 3-4 hours each way (athletic people may take less time), just follow the 45 marker poles.
 The descent can actually be the most challenging part due to the steepness and treacherous loose rocks.
 The climb begins at Casa da Montanha at about 1,230 metres (4,035 feet), where climbers pay about €20, and are given a GPS to wear.